vagrant-libvirt/vagrant-libvirt/docs/configuration.markdown

   help attach VLAN tags to specific VMs by adjusting the pattern to match.
 Note that you cannot use names reserved for libvirt's usage based on [documentation]( https://libvirt.org/formatdomain.html#overriding-the-target-element).
+* `:libvirt__mtu` - MTU size for the Libvirt interface, if not defined, the created network will use the Libvirt default (1500).
+VMs still need to configure their internal interface MTUs.

 Additionally for public networks, to facilitate validating if the device provided can be used, vagrant-libvirt will check both the host interfaces visible to libvirt